 WELL Air Optimization 12 requires replacement records and establishes filter type by outdoor air conditions.
 Dense urban areas, hot and dry inland areas, as well as locations near transportation hubs and major highways likely have greater levels of particulate matter necessitating greater filtration.
 LEED (LEED v4.1 BD+C IEQ Credit 1) recommends a minimum MERV 13 filter and WELL Air Optimization 12 recommends up to MERV 16, with MERV 8 prefilters based on a review of outdoor air quality and particulate matter (called PM2.5 and PM10) levels.
 PM2.5 are the smallest air particulates that enter the lungs and blood stream causing heart disease and other cardiovascular complications.

-MERV 13 is a superior filter and it can capture up to 75% of PM2.5 and bacteria and viruses including COVID-19 and MERV 16 can capture up to 95% and could be of special consideration if the building recirculates indoor air.
+MERV 13 is a superior filter and it can capture up to 75% of PM2.5 and bacteria and viruses and MERV 16 can capture up to 95% and could be of special consideration if the building recirculates indoor air.
 Above and beyond LEED and WELL credit, would be the use of MERV 17 or higher-grade filters classified as HEPA.

 The COVID-19 virus is tiny – about 30 nanometers in diameter (for context, the diameter of an average hair follicle is about 80,000 nanometers).
 So small it alone will pass through most air filters on its own.
 However, it often catches a ride on particulate matter like PM2.5, coagulating into a piece of larger matter.
 Therefore, it is important that a minimum of MERV 13 filtration is used to filter out these particles, if not higher levels of filtration if the ventilation system can accommodate.
-These higher levels of filtration are powerful enough to effectively mitigate the virus’s spread.
+These higher levels of filtration are powerful enough to mitigate (though, again, not prevent) the virus’s spread.
 For this reason, we are not recommending the installation of HEPA filters in commercial spaces.
 These filter types should be reserved for healthcare and critical facilities.